-Are you ready to learn more about the things to do in Strasbourg with kids ?
-I'm sharing with you kid-friendly activities that you can do in 1 day with children in the city center of Strasbourg!
+Find out about my list of 10 kid-friendly activities that you can do in 1 day with children in the city center of Strasbourg!
 Monster hunts, discovery of funny anecdotes, a majestic snack and a train ride…Let's have fun!

 Visiting Strasbourg with a guided tour for children

-We started our day in front of the Tourist Office on the cathedral square.
-We booked a qualified guide for a guided tour of the city!
+Start your day in front of the Tourist Office on the cathedral square.
+As for my daughter and I, we booked a qualified guide for a guided tour of the city.

 My daughter is particularly captivated by the story of the dragon knight that stands above the ticket booth to access the platform.
 Among other amusing details of the cathedral, we had fun looking for a whale, a unicorn and the devil represented under the sympathetic features of a man with an apple but who hides behind him snakes and toads.

-You can book a qualified guide for a tour of Strasbourg.
-But you should know that there are also some free tours with no reservation needed!
+There are also some free tours with no reservation needed near the Cathedral.
 You can easily recognize the guide that holds a big sign with “Happy Free Tour” written on it.
 However, note that the tour may be less adapted to children.
 Your choice.

 Looking for monsters at the Musée de l'Œuvre Notre Dame